Sarah Bradford Ripley: Tributes

 Ripley's contemporaries typically followed their praise for her intellect with some praise for her housekeeping and parenting skills.
 In 1876, her biography was included in a book published by the directors of the Centennial Exposition, along with those of five others who were considered "the best examples of American womanhood."
 In it, she is introduced as "one who combined rare and living knowledge of literature and science with the household skill and habits of personal labor needful to New England women of limited means."

 Ralph Waldo Emerson called her "one of the best Greek scholars in the country," then hastened to add that "her mind was purely receptive.
 She had no ambition to propound a theory, or to write her own name on any book, or plant, or opinion.
 Her delight in books was not tainted by any wish to shine..."
 Emerson took care to reassure readers that her housework never suffered as a result of her studies:

-But this wide and successful study was, during all the hours of middle life, only the work of hours stolen from sleep, or was combined with some household task which occupied the hands and left the eyes free.
-She was faithful to all the duties of wife and mother in a well-ordered and eminently hospitable household.

 George Frisbie Hoar called her "one of the most wonderful scholars of her time, or indeed of any time," and in the same paragraph described her as "simple as a child, an admirable wife and mother, performing perfectly all the commonest duties of the household."

 Her friend Frederic Henry Hedge, observing in his eulogy that Ripley had never published a single piece of writing, praised her modesty and called her "a perfect woman."